wighawag/hardhat-deploy/documentation/introduction.md

 To get started with hardhat-deploy, see the [Installation Guide](./installation.md), or jump straight into learning [How to Deploy Contracts](./how-to-deploy-contracts.md).

 For a production-ready setup, check out the [template-ethereum-contracts](https://github.com/wighawag/template-ethereum-contracts) template.

-### AI-Assisted Development

-For users interested in using AI to help with development tasks, we provide a comprehensive [SKILL.md](https://github.com/wighawag/hardhat-deploy/blob/main/skills/hardhat-deploy-migration/SKILL.md) file designed specifically for AI assistants.
-This guide contains detailed instructions and patterns that AI tools can use to understand and work with hardhat-deploy effectively, including migration from v1 to v2, configuration setup, and troubleshooting.